 Physics (BA or BS)

 Individually designed majors can be developed by students who have other needs and goals, if the courses are available (see Flexible Curriculum Option).
-Hamline offers minors in most of the above categories as well as African-American Studies, Computer Science, Conflict Studies, and Middle East Studies.
+Hamline offers minors in most of the above categories as well as Chinese, conflict studies, forensic science, linguistics, and nonprofit management.
 See www.hamline.edu/ugrequirements for a list of all majors and minors.

 A double major is the awarding of one degree with two majors.
 A student must declare both majors and fulfill all requirements of each in addition to satisfying all university requirements.
 Double majors must be within the same degree (e.g., both must be either a B.A. or B.S.).
 Following the conferral of the degree, the student transcript will note one baccalaureate degree with two majors.
 Students completing two majors with differing degree types (e.g., chemistry under the B.S. and German under the B.A.) are considered double degree students.
 See Double Degrees below for more information.